supermarsx/whoisdigger/readme.md

 If `node_modules` is missing, `npm run prebuild` will automatically fetch dependencies before building.
 This script runs whenever you execute `npm run build`.

+### Rebuilding native modules

+If you see errors about mismatched `NODE_MODULE_VERSION` when launching the app, run `npm run rebuild` to rebuild dependencies like `better-sqlite3` against the Electron runtime.

 ## Development setup

 Run `nvm use` to switch to the Node version defined in `.nvmrc`.